mshea/lazy_gm_tools/5e_monsters/monsters_md/hill-dwarf-wrestler-a5e.md

 ### Reactions
 - **Opportune Jab:** If a creature attempts to grapple the pugilist, the pugilist attacks that creature with their fists.
 - **The hill dwarven sport of wrestling has grown wildly popular:**
-- **Haymaker (1/Day):** The pugilist attacks with their fists.
-On a hit, the attack deals an extra 7 (2d6) damage.
-- **Head Shot (1/Day):** The pugilist attacks with their fists.
-On a hit, the target makes a DC 13 Constitution saving throw.
-On a failure, it is stunned until the end of the pugilists next turn.